facebook twitter google youtube linkedin

 Weather stations are used to monitor atmospheric conditions such as temperature, humidity, wind speed, solar radiation, and precipitation.
 This data helps farmers optimize irrigation schedules, protect crops from extreme weather events, and improve overall farming operations.

-• Temperature Sensors: These sensors provide critical data on both air and soil temperature, enabling farmers to forecast potential frost risks or optimize harvest times.
+• These sensors give important data on air and soil temperature.
+This helps farmers predict frost risks and improve harvest times.

 • Humidity Sensors: Monitoring humidity levels helps adjust irrigation practices and prevent conditions conducive to crop diseases.